-Note that the voltage $V_2$ will be clamped by input diodes when $V_1$ is greater than $V{CC}$ or more negative than ground.
+FIGURE 4.
+Waveforms for Oscillator in Figure 2 Note that the voltage $V_2$ will be clamped by input diodes when $V_1$ is greater than $V{\rm CC}$ or more negative than ground.
 During this portion of the cycle current will flow through R2.
 At all other times the only current through R2 is a very minimal leakage term.
 Note also that as soon as $V_1$ passes through threshold (about 50% of supply) and the input to the last inverter begins to change, $V_1$ will also change in a direction that reinforces the switching action; i.e., providing positive feedback.
 This further enhances the stability and predictability of the network.
 This oscillator is fairly insensitive to power supply variations due largely to the threshold tracking close to 50% of the supply voltage.
 Just how stable it is will be determined by the frequency of oscillation; the lower the frequency the more stability and vice versa.
 This is because propagation delay and the effect of threshold shifts comprise a smaller portion of the overall period.
 Stability will also be enhanced if R1 is made large enough to swamp any variations in the CMOS output resistance.
-TWO GATE OSCILLATOR WILL NOT NECESSARILY OSCILLATE A popular oscillator is shown in Figure 5a.
+TWO GATE OSCILLATOR WILL NOT NECESSARILY A popular oscillator is shown in Figure 5a.
 The only undesirable feature of this oscillator is that it may not oscillate.
 This is readily demonstrated by letting the value of C go to zero.
 The network then degenerates into Figure 5b, which obviously will not oscillate.
 This illustrates that there is some value of C1 that will not force the network to oscillate.
-The real difference between this two gate oscillator and the three gate oscillator while the three gate network will always oscillate willingly and is simply slowed down by the capacitor.
-The three gate network will always oscillate of C1 but the two gate oscillator will not oscillate will not oscillate.
-The three gate network will always oscillate willingly and is simply slowed down by the capacitor.
-The three gate network will always oscillate will not oscillate will not oscillate will not oscillate.
+The real difference between this two gate oscillator and the three gate oscillator is that the former must be forced to oscillate by the capacitor while the three gate network will always oscillate willingly and is simply slowed down by the capacitor.
+The three gate network will always oscillate, regardless of the value of C1 but the two gate oscillator will not oscillate when C1 is small.

-The only advantage the two gate oscillator has over the three gate oscillator is that it uses one less inverter.
+FIGURE 5.
+Less Than Perfect Oscillator The only advantage the two gate oscillator has over the three gate oscillator is that it uses one less inverter.
 This may or may not be a real concern, depending on the gate count in each user's specific application.
 However, the next section offers a real minimum parts count oscillator.
 A SINGLE SCHMITT TRIGGER MAKES AN OSCILLATOR Figure 6 illustrates an oscillator made from a single Schmitt trigger.
 Since the MM74C14 is a hex Schmitt trigger, this oscillator consumes only one sixth of a package.
 The remaining 5 gates can be used either as ordinary inverters like the MM74C04 or their Schmitt trigger characteristics can be used to advantage in the normal manner.
 Assuming these five inverters can be used elsewhere in the system, Figure 6 must represent the ultimate in low gate count oscillators.